jieter/django-tables2/docs/pages/column-attributes.rst

 Row attributes can be specified using a dict defining the HTML attributes for the ``<tr>`` element on each row.
 The values of the dict may be

-By default, class names *odd* and *even* are supplied to the rows, wich can be customized using the ``row_attrs`` `.Table.Meta` attribute or as argument to the constructor of `.Table`.
+By default, class names *odd* and *even* are supplied to the rows, which can be customized using the ``row_attrs`` `.Table.Meta` attribute or as argument to the constructor of `.Table`.
 String-like values will just be added, callables will be called with optional keyword argument `record`, the return value